-INITIAL LEASE AND LEASE TERM

-TAY CDEDIT 11115 D.D.
-LIONAE (LITE) DOND TAX CREDIT HUD RD HOME [HTF] BOND Other than in SRO or transitional housing projects, households must not be "transient."
-This generally means that the initial lease term must be at least 6-months.
+INITIAL LEASE AND LEASE TERM Tax Credit HUD RD HOME [HTF] Bond Other than in SRO or transitional housing projects, households must not be "transient."
+This generally means that the initial lease term must be at least 6 months.
 Termination or non-renewal must be for good cause under state law.
-The initial lease term must be 12-months.
+The initial lease term must be 12- months.
 The HUD lease must be used.
 Termination or non-renewal must be for good cause.
-The initial lease term must be 12-months or the end of the HAP contract, if sooner.
+The initial lease term must be 12- months or the end of the HAP contract, if sooner.
 The lease is developed by the owner and must be certified by the owner's attorney and approved by RD.
 Termination or non-renewal must be for good cause.
-The initial lease term is typically 12-months, unless a lesser term is agreed upon, which can't be less than 30-days, except in cases of threat to the tenants, employees or property.
+The initial lease term is typically 12-months unless a lesser term is agreed upon, which can't be less than 30-days, except in cases of threat to the tenants, employees, or property.
 The lease is developed by the owner avoiding 9 prohibited clauses.
 The lease must be approved by the PJ.
-Termination or non-renewal must be for good cause.
-The bond program leaves the lease and initial lease term up to other program funding, unless the bond agreement mandates some lease requirements.
+Termination or non- renewal must be for good cause.
+The bond program leaves the lease and initial lease term up to other program funding unless the bond agreement mandates some lease requirements.
 The minimum term is generally at least 31 days.
 HTF has the same initial term and prohibited lease terms as apply to HOME.
 Termination of tenancy must be for cause and in a timeframe dictated by local law. § 42(i)(3)(B)(i) & "Blue Book" 8823 Guide chapter 20; § 42 (i)(3)(B)(iv) 4350.3 chapter 6, Appendix 4 A-G HB-2-3560 Attachment 6-E & 6-F HOME Guide 4.3 B, Attachment 4-1 24, CFR 92.253 (b) (2013) HTF 24 CFR 93.303 (a) - (c) Bond Agreement

-APPLICATION, SCREENING AND MONTHLY FEES

-TAX CREDIT HUD RD номе BOND Applicants can be charged an averaged fee for the actual costs to run the checks.
+APPLICATION, SCREENING, AND MONTHLY FEES Tax Credit HUD RD HOME Bond Applicants can be charged an average fee for the actual costs to run the checks.
 Non-optional monthly fees must be added when determining gross rent compliance.
 Applicants must NOT be charged for the costs of screening.
 Monthly fees must be approved by HUD.
 Fees to applicants are discouraged but allowed and limited to the actual cost of the screening.
 Monthly fees must be approved by RD.
-Application, screening and other fees must be approved by the Participating Jurisdiction (PJ).
+Application, screening, and other fees must be approved by the Participating Jurisdiction (PJ).
 Any allowed monthly fees must be deducted from the HOME rent limit to determine the maximum rent charged for a unit.
-Fees that are not customary in rental Application fees and costs to screen applicants are not addressed.
+Fees that are not customary in rental housing are prohibited.
+Reasonable application fees may be charged or fees for Application fees and costs to screen applicants are not addressed. services or meals, as long as the services are voluntary.
+8823 Guide 11-2 to 11-3 4350.3 4-7 A-C, E 2 HB-2-3560 6.18 B, 6.19 Home Guide 3.3 D 4 HOME Regs § 92.214(b) (2013) HTF: 24 CFR 93.204(b)